-OpenFOAM is first and foremost a C++ library, used primarily to create executables, known as applications.
-The applications fall into two categories: solvers, that are each designed to solve a specific problem in continuum mechanics; and utilities, that are designed to perform tasks that involve data manipulation.
-The OpenFOAM distribution contains numerous solvers and utilities covering a wide range of problems, as described in chapter 3.
+OpenFOAM is a framework for developing application executables that use packaged functionality contained within a collection of approximately 100 C+ libraries.
+OpenFOAM is shipped with approximately 250 pre-built applications that fall into two categories: solvers, that are each designed to solve a specific problem in fluid (or continuum) mechanics; and utilities, that are designed to perform tasks that involve data manipulation.
+The solvers in OpenFOAM cover a wide range of problems in fluid dynamics, as described in chapter 3.

-One of the strengths of OpenFOAM is that new solvers and utilities can be created by its users with some pre-requisite knowledge of the underlying method, physics and programming techniques involved.
+Users can extend the collection of solvers, utilities and libraries in OpenFOAM, using some pre-requisite knowledge of the underlying method, physics and programming techniques involved.

 OpenFOAM is supplied with pre- and post-processing environments.
 The interface to the pre- and post-processing are themselves OpenFOAM utilities, thereby ensuring consistent data handling across all environments.
 The overall structure of OpenFOAM is shown in Figure 1.1.